 SportsIslanders Barclays Center announces new arena policies for Islanders games following altercation Tuesday night A general view during the national anthem before a game between the New York Islanders and the Arizona Coyotes at Barclays Center on Monday, Nov.
 16, 2015.
 Photo Credit: Jim McIsaac By Arthur Staple email@example.com December 18, 2015 7:40 PM Print Share fbShare Tweet Email GLENDALE, Ariz. — Barclays Center issued a statement on Friday outlining new measures for its staff and patrons at Islanders games following an altercation in the stands during Tuesday’s game.
 “On Tuesday night, December 15, there was an altercation during an Islanders game when arena staff tried to restrict guests from accessing an unauthorized area,” the statement said.
 “Management immediately initiated an investigation, including reviewing all videos, meeting with staff and speaking to fans who were involved in, or witnessed, the incident.
 Law enforcement authorities were also notified of the incident.
 Any parties found to have acted inappropriately or in violation of arena policies, and of course the law, will be dealt with accordingly.”
 Barclays Center is also implementing a five-point plan going forward: *Reinforce security and guest services training with staff. *Further communicate Barclays Center alcohol policies to fans, which includes two-drink-per-purchase limit. *End beer and alcohol sales at the end of the second intermission. *Convene season-ticket-holder focus groups within 30 days to discuss arena-fan relations. *Remind all guests of Barclays Center’s zero tolerance for any type of racial or discriminatory language or behavior.
 By Arthur Staple firstname.lastname@example.org Arthur Staple was the Islanders beat writer.
 He has been at Newsday since 1997 and has covered hockey for more than a decade.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.